 All of the artificial harmonics, mirror all the natural harmonics.
 You can test that out by playing 1/3 of the string from the bridge and then 1/3 of the string from the nut or 1/4 of the string etc. The only difference between natural and artificial is if you press down the string to play a natural harmonic (and don't play it as a harmonic) it will give you the same pitch, whereas artificial harmonics give you a different pitch if you press the string all the way down to the fingerboard.
 When you are reading music that calls for an artificial harmonic, the note will be diamond shaped to show you where it is located (rather than telling you the pitch).
 With natural harmonics, you'll see the correct pitch but the note will have a zero over it.

-The 8 partials (which are all natural harmonics, except for the open string which is called the first partial) and they are: the open string (also called the fundamental), the octave harmonic and all the rest of the harmonics that are located between the octave harmonic and the bridge.
+The first 8 partials are the natural harmonics: the open string (which is called the fundamental or the first partial), the octave harmonic which is the second partial and then 6 more harmonics that are located between the octave harmonic and the bridge.
+(There are more harmonics/partials but these are way past the fingerboard so are not really used)

 1 Open String